Kamado Joe, Classic Joe II 18"

 KJ Egg in the pallet

-Had I known that this thing was so simple to install, she who must be obeyed and I could have lifted it off the pallet and assembled it all pretty easily ourselves.
+Had I known that this thing was so simple to setup and install, she who must be obeyed and I could have lifted it off the pallet and assembled it all pretty easily ourselves.

-Now one thing to consider with paying for installation is if the hinge system needs complete removal for adjusting you will need someone like this to set it up right and the ceramic petals in the AMP firebox thang is a delicate job do try yourself without a live demo as an example the first time.
+Now one thing to consider with paying for installation is if the hinge system needs complete removal for adjusting you will need someone like the one I got in my package this to set it up right and the ceramic petals in the AMP firebox thang is a delicate job do try yourself without a live demo as an example the first time around by the way.

 Overall, this thing is not the BGE drama show when it comes to assembly, due to the sanity in Engineering of the Hinge system Kamado Joe now use.

-There is no hinge or rings to assemble a la BGE, it comes assembled!
+With Kamado Joe stuff there is no hinge or rings to assemble on the dome part a la BGE, it comes assembled!
 Tres sane!!

 He then took the Classic Joe's dome off and placed it on a plastic table he had brought with him before he single-handedly lifted the Joe base into the nest and proceeded to put the dome back on.